jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 # What I am looking for

-I'm quite picky when it comes to companies I'm willing to work for, so here's a very elaborate checklist of things that should apply to your company if you want me working for it. **This is the bare minimum, not a list of nice-to-haves**
+I'm quite picky when it comes to companies I'm willing to work for, so here's a very elaborate checklist of things that should apply to your company if you want me working for it.

+## This is the bare minimum

+A lot of people interpret the below list as my description of an ideal job. **It's not, it's what I consider the bare minimum to even consider working for you.** I'm not interested in companies that can meet _most_ of the requirements.
+I want a company that exceeds all of them.

 ## You are looking for a person who is going to write code